 Since leaving Leicester City, Kelly has worked as a coach or caretaker manager at Preston North End, Sheffield Wednesday, Nottingham Forest, West Bromwich Albion, Leeds United, Blackburn Rovers, Fleetwood Town and Bury.

 He was later assistant coach to Uwe Rösler, at Malmo FF, in the Swedish top flight Allsvenska before following Rösler and joining Fortuna Düsseldorf on 7 February, 2020.
+He is now assistant manager at Sky Bet League 2 side Barrow.

 - Share via Facebook